 Ticketing connects three groups of people:

-- Employees submit tickets through the deskbird web or mobile app, or by scanning a QR code sticker placed around the office.
+- Employees submit tickets through the deskbird web or mobile app, directly from the interactive floor plan, or by scanning a QR code sticker placed around the office.

 - Authorized users (Ticketing Managers) review and manage incoming tickets from the Tickets section in the sidebar, updating status and urgency as work progresses.